m6a-UdS/docker-lime-builder/README.md

 # docker-lime-builder
-A simple container for building LiME (https://github.com/504ensicsLabs/LiME) on CoreOS
+A simple container for building the LiME kernel module (https://github.com/504ensicsLabs/LiME) on CoreOS

 Example usage: